hnjw-png/battleships/README.md

 * I created the def make_ships(self) function, to create the ships in the game, using i in range statement and random.randint to place 5 ships in random places in the board.
 Following this down in the rungame() function, I call the make_ships function, within a computer board, the user can only see their user board.

-* I created a function that counts how many ships.
+* I created a function that counts how many ships have been found.
 Again I have utlised the self method, def_count_found_ships(self), the amount of found ships starts naturally on 0.
 I have then called this function in my rungame() function, it keeps track of all 5 ships have been found or not.

 ## The guess row and column prompt

 * After each turn, there will be a automatic prompt to ask for your guess, you will have 8 chances to find all the ships.

+* The user always will be asked by the prompt, to guess a row and then to guess a column.

 * If you guess a letter or another key, you will get a prompt to guess again, due to your entry being invalid.